By Dr.J.K. Bhutani

 The Indians are fast emerging as the most DIABETES prone people in the world.
 The urban-rural, rich-poor, young-old difference is becoming insignificant.
 Most of this burden is of type 2 diabetes mellitus.
 The current population of people with diabetes is more than 380 million which is estimated to rise above 592 million by 2035.
 Type 2 diabetes affects one in 12 people and almost half of these are in pre-diabetic hidden state.
 The genetics, obesity, sedentary life, changing food habits and lifestyle are all important risk factors.

 The Indian diabetes scene is dismal as more and more young people are getting the disease and the chronic complications rates are the highest in the world.
 The poor health seeking behaviour, denial mode and the multiplicity of irrational remedies further add to the complication rate.
 The early diagnosis helps to prevent the deadly complications, thus ensuring healthier life and reasonable healthcare costs.

 In the current epidemic like scenario, often the question is asked, ‘Am I at risk too?’
 We all are, and we need to calculate our risks and how prone we are.
 A blood sugar test, glucose tolerance test or an HbA1c test is a sure way to diagnose diabetes, but one can assess the risk of developing diabetes by the following simple personal checks and measurements.

-1) Body Weight: Being overweight puts an individual at an increased risk of metabolic syndrome and diabetes.
+1) Body Weight: Being overweight puts an individual at an increased risk of metabolic syndrome and type 2 diabetes.
 To calculate the ideal body weight, just use this formula

 Ideal body weight = Height in centimetres – 100 cm (for males)